pabol139/HowTo/README.md

 # HowTo

-HowTo is an app that provides step-by-step solutions to everyday problems powered by AI.
+HowTo is a mobile app that provides step-by-step solutions to everyday problems powered by AI.
 Provides an explanatory video, a tools list, and final tips.
 Designed with an intuitive interface and onboarding for less-experienced users.

 Built for my degree thesis with React Native, only for Android.